-The Drawbacks of Buying Life Insurance Through Your Job
+The Pros and Cons of Buying Life Insurance Through Your Job

-While getting a life insurance policy through your employer may seem like the most convenient option, it's not without its drawbacks.
-If you were to lose your job, you would lose your life insurance coverage.
-You could also have a gap in coverage if you were to quit your job and start a new one.
+Getting life insurance through work may seem like the best option.
+But it's not without its drawbacks.
+If you were to lose your job, you would lose your coverage.
+You could also have a gap in coverage if you were to quit your job and find a new job.

-Additionally, as your salary and living expenses increase, your life insurance coverage should, as well.
-However, once you have paid off your home and put your children through college, you may decide to reduce your policy amount.
+Also, keep this in mind: As your salary and living expenses increase, your life insurance coverage should also increase.
+But once you have paid off your home and put your children through college, you may decide to reduce your policy amount.

-On the other hand, when you are young, if you are unmarried, or have no dependents, you may not choose to carry life insurance at all until you start a family.
-If you do this, make sure you have enough set aside to cover your burial costs, so it's not a burden to your friends and family.
+On the other hand, what if you are young, unmarried, or have no dependents?
+You may not choose to carry life insurance at all until you start a family.
+If you do this, make sure you have enough set aside to cover your funeral costs and any debt you have.
+That way, you can ensure it's not an added burden to your loved ones.

-If you decide to not obtain life insurance through your employer, or if you are searching for a supplemental policy on top of what your workplace already offers, be sure to shop several different policies to get the best rate available.
+If you decide not to get life insurance through your work, be sure to shop around to get the best rate you can.
+This is true even if you're searching for a supplemental policy on top of what your workplace already offers.

-Keep in mind that life insurance providers do a risk assessment when they insure you and you may be declined for serious health conditions or charged a higher rate if they feel that your risk is greater.
+Keep in mind that life insurance providers will do a risk assessment when they insure you.
+You may be declined if you have a serious health condition.
+Or, you may be accepted but have to pay a higher premium.

-Term life offers the lowest rates and provides coverage for a certain time period, like 10, 20, or 30 years.
-Term life insurance has no cash value, and your beneficiaries only receive a payout if you die during that term.
-Once the term is up, you will have the option to renew your policy, often at a higher rate.
+Term life offers the lowest rates and provides coverage for a certain time period.
+It's often 10, 20, or 30 years.
+Term life insurance policies have no cash value.
+That means your beneficiaries only receive a payout if you die during that term.
+Once the term is up, you will have the option to renew your policy.
+However, this often comes at a higher rate.
 You can also convert your term life insurance policy into a whole policy.

-Whole life insurance policies also accrue tax-free dividends, also known as the policy's cash value.
+Whole life insurance policies provide protection during your entire lifetime.
+They also accrue tax-free dividends, also known as the policy's cash value.
 You can also borrow against the amount of the policy.
 The premium also stays the same, though it's more expensive than a term life policy.